tinacms/tinacms/.changeset/metal-coins-compare.md

 '@tinacms/cli': patch
 ---

-Fixed issue wear server would start before the generated file was made.
+Fixed issue where server would start before the generated file was made.